TimG-NL/two-classifiers-sentiment-analysis/README.md

 # Bachelor Thesis
-Programming code for my bachelor thesis about an different approach to sentiment analysis.
+Programming files for my bachelor thesis about an different approach to sentiment analysis.